 Application Instructions for Foreign Law Graduates

-Applicants to the American Business Law LL.M. program, and applicants who have completed their undergraduate and/or legal education outside the United States, with the exception of schools in Canada, must apply through the LSAC LL.M.
+Applicants to the LL.M. in Taxation Law program who have completed their undergraduate and/or legal education outside the United States, with the exception of schools in Canada, must apply through the LSAC LL.M.
 Credential Assembly Service (CAS) and have their transcripts evaluated through the International Transcript Authentication & Evaluation Service.
 Applicants arrange for official academic documents to be sent to LSAC for evaluation, authentication, and transmission to NYLS.
 You may create an LSAC LL.M.
 CAS account by visiting this site.

 All LL.M. applicants must have received or expect to receive a J.D. or LL.B. degree from an ABA-approved American law school or the foreign equivalent prior to matriculation.
 Official final transcripts confirming conferral of all undergraduate, graduate, and law degrees must be received from the issuing school prior to matriculation (No transcript is necessary for work completed at New York Law School).

 All LL.M. applicants are required to submit a two-page, typed, double-spaced personal statement.
 The statement provides applicants with an opportunity to describe their reasons for pursuing an LL.M. and to elaborate on their abilities and experience.

 All applicants must submit two letters of recommendation in support of their application.
 Such letters should discuss the applicant’s analytic and writing skills and other factors relevant to the applicant’s ability to complete rigorous graduate level legal training.

 The LL.M. in Taxation application is available on this page as a PDF file (“LL.M. in Taxation: Apply Now” link on the left side of this page) that can be printed and mailed back to us.
 The complete application with the required attachments should be mailed to the admissions office.
 Foreign-educated attorneys cannot use this online application and must submit their credentials through LSAC.